top of page

 ALAN LOMAX, PAUL BOWLES - THE PIONNERS

 They recorded the shamanic chants of the Siberian rim, the dying folk music of isolated European villagers, the ecstatic gamelan sounds of Bali, and the trance drumming of Africa.
 They lugged their ponderous gear into the high Andes and to remote Pacific islands.
 Some of their names are well-known, such as Paul Bowles, Alan Lomax, Bela Bartok, Gilbert Rouget, Ida Halpern, Henry Cowell, Henrietta Yurchenco, and Laura Boulton; others are unknown and unsung.
 They did more than bring back sound.
 They brought back adventure; they broadened the idea of what music meant and what culture could produce.
-These musics attracted the attention of European producers in the 1980s and were marketed under the label 'world music' in July 1987.

 THE 60 - 70´S